El Roi Ltd

 Home-Specific Training

-Additional training may be required by client organisations, including specific care procedures, emergency plans, medication policies, and equipment use.
+Additional training may be required by client organisations to ensure workers are familiar with their specific care procedures, emergency plans, medication policies, and equipment use.
+This training is mandatory for working in that particular environment.

 Shadowing

-Agency workers may be required to complete shadowing with experienced staff for familiarity with specific practices before independent work.
+Agency workers may be required to complete shadowing with experienced staff for familiarity with specific practices and client needs before undertaking independent work.
+The duration of shadowing will be determined by the client organisation and El Roi Ltd manager.

 Training must be refreshed according to: